raghavenderch/SecureWebHostingonAWS/README.md

 <h1>Secure Web Hosting on AWS</h1>

-<a>In this project I have built a simple and secure serverless web application using various AWS services.</a>
+<a>In this project I hosted a simple and secure serverless web application using various AWS services.</a>

 <h3>Services Used</h3>
 <ul>